PrincetonUniversity/BrainPipe/README.md

 >> **slurmfiles**
 this is where most of the slurm files live.
 -

-- main GPU-based scripts are located in the pytorchutils directory
-1. `run_exp.py` --> training
-    - lines 64-98: modify data directory, train and validation sets, and named experiment   	  directory (in which the experiment directory of logs and model weights is stored)
-2. `run_fwd.py` --> inference
-    - lines 57 & 65: modify experiment and data directory
-3. `run_chnk_fwd.py` --> large-scale inference
-    - lines 82 & 90: modify experiment and data directory
-    - if working with a slurm-based scheduler:
-	1. modify `run_chnk_fwd.sh` in `pytorchutils/slurm_scripts`
-	2. use `python pytorchutils/run_chnk_fwd.py -h` for more info on command line 		arguments
-4. modify parameters (stride, window, # of iterations, etc.) in the main parameter dictionaries
-- `cell_detect.py` --> CPU-based pre-processing and post-processing
-	- output is a "3dunet_output" directory containing a '[brain_name]_cell_measures.csv'
-    - if working with a slurm-based scheduler,
-	1. `cnn_preprocess.sh` --> chunks full sized data from working processed directory
-	2. `cnn_postprocess.sh` --> reconstructs and uses connected components to find cell measures

-* `sub_registration.sh` or `sub_registration_terastitcher.sh`:
-	* `.sh` file to be used to submit to a slurm scheduler
-	* this can change depending on scheduler+cluster but generally batch structure requires 2 variables to pass to `run_tracing.py`:
-		* `stepid` = controlling which 'step' to run
-		* `jobid` = controlling which the jobid (iteration) of each step
-	* Steps:
-		* `0`: set up dictionary and save; requires a single job (jobid=0)
-		* `1`: process (stitch, resize) zplns, ensure that 1000 > zplns/slurmfactor. typically submit 80 jobs for LBVT (jobid=0-80).
-		* `2`: resample and combine; typically submit 3 jobs (requires 1 job/channel; jobid=0-3)
-		* `3`: registration via elastix

-* `sub_main_tracing.sh`:
-	* `.sh` file to be used to submit to a slurm scheduler
-	* this can change depending on scheduler+cluster but generally batch structure requires 2 variables to pass to `run_tracing.py` AND `cell_detect.py`:
-		* `stepid` = controlling which 'step' to run
-		* `jobid` = controlling which the jobid (iteration) of each step
-	* Steps:
-		* `0`: set up dictionary and save; requires a single job (jobid=0)
-		* `1`: process (stitch, resize) zplns, ensure that 1000 > zplns/slurmfactor. typically submit 80 jobs for LBVT (jobid=0-80).
-		* `2`: resample and combine; typically submit 3 jobs (requires 1 job/channel; jobid=0-3)
-		* `3`: registration via elastix
-		* `cnn_preprocess.sh` (will add to this)

-* `run_tracing.py`:
-	* `.py` file to be used to manage the parallelization to a SLURM cluster
-	* inputdictionary and params need to be changed for each brain
-	* the function `directorydeterminer` in `tools/utils` *REQUIRES MODIFICATION* for both your local machine and cluster.
-This function handles different paths to the same file server.
-	* generally the process is using a local machine, run step 0 (be sure that files are saved *BEFORE( running this step) to generate a folder where data will be stored
-	* then using the cluster's headnode (in the new folder's lightsheet directory generated from the previous step) submit the batch job: `sbatch sub_registration.sh`

-* `cell_detect.py`:
-	* `.py` file to be used to manage the parallelization _of CNN preprocessing_ to a SLURM cluster
-	* params need to be changed per cohort.
-	* see the tutorial for more info.

-* tools: convert 3D STP stack to 2D representation based on colouring
-  * imageprocessing:
-	* `preprocessing.py`: functions use to preprocess, stitch, 2d cell detect, and save light sheet images
-  * analysis:
-	* `allen_structure_json_to_pandas.py`: simple function used to generate atlas list of structures in coordinate space
-	* other functions useful when comparing multiple brains that have been processed using the pipeline

-* supp_files:
-  * `gridlines.tif`, image used to generate registration visualization
-  * `allen_id_table.xlsx`, list of structures from Allen Brain Atlas used to determine anatomical correspondence of xyz location.

-* parameterfolder:
-  * folder consisting of elastix parameter files with prefixes `Order<#>_` to specify application order

   # CNN Demo:
   - demo script to run training and large-scale inference